 Program Manager: Tracy Brookshire

-Evaluation: Oak Haven Second Chance Home is closely and rigorously evaluated annually by the Georgia Campaign for Adolescent Power and Potential, the Department of Human Resources, and the Office of Regulatory Services.
+Evaluation: Oak Haven Second Chance Home is closely and rigorously evaluated annually by the Department of Human Resources, and the Office of Regulatory Services.
 These evaluations focus on every aspect of the program including staffing, documentation, facility, and the availability of mental health services, physical health services, and educational opportunities.

 Program: Oak Haven is a fully licensed Second Chance Home.
 Each Oak Haven resident is provided with a continuum of care, from initial referral through transition into long term independent living.
 Oak Haven follows a model in which a teen mother and her child individually occupy a bedroom but share larger common spaces, bathrooms, and a kitchen.
 Oak Haven has created a home-like setting for its residents and was innovative in the development of an operational plan that has been used by other homes.